 - Time your applications - Even if you are applying for the remortgage and new mortgage at the same time and through the same lender, it is unlikely that both will be assessed and approved at the same time and so you will need to be patient.
 You will however need to apply for both the remortgage and new mortgage around the same time or at least guarantee you can get them approved on the same day.
 For example, you would not be able to complete on the mortgage for your new property without getting approved for the remortgage on your old one, as that one is needed to release cash for your deposit.

-- Don’t forget the tax - Taking out a let to buy mortgage will mean you own a second home, even if the new one is your main residence.
-You will need to pay the additional 3 per cent stamp duty rate when purchasing your new property.
+- Don’t forget the tax - Taking out a let-to-buy mortgage will mean you own a second home, even if the new one is your main residence.
+You will need to pay the additional 3% stamp-duty rate when purchasing your new property.
 This can make a big difference.
-If you were moving to a £250,000 property, the stamp duty rate on the first £125,000 would be zero and the rate on the rest would be 2 per cent or £2,500.
-But as you are not selling your old property you are becoming a second homeowner so must pay the additional 3 per cent rate on both bands.
-That means a 3 per cent stamp duty charge on the first £125,000 and a 5 per cent charge on the remaining amount, giving you a tax bill of £10,000.
+If you were moving to a £250,000 property, the stamp-duty rate on the first £125,000 would be zero and the rate on the rest would be 2% or £2,500.
+But as you are not selling your old property you are becoming a second homeowner so must pay the additional 3% rate on both bands.
+That means a 3% stamp-duty charge on the first £125,000 and a 5% charge on the remaining amount, giving you a tax bill of £10,000.
 You will need to pay this initially but it can be refunded if you sell your old property within 36 months.
-(Update: July 2020: In the Economic Statement the Chancellor announced that the threshold for paying stamp duty will be raised temporarily from £125,000 to £500,000 until 31 March 2021.
-That means there is no stamp duty to pay on the value of a property under £500,000.
-However, landlords still have to pay the 3 per cent additional stamp duty at all times)

 Having arrears, county court judgements or bankruptcy on your credit file is difficult enough when getting a standard mortgage but lenders will be checking it for two applications with let to buy, which can make it harder.